reshama/git-intro-workshop5-pyladies/git_4_fork_branch.md

-# Fork & Clone a repo; use branches
+# Fork & Clone a repo; Use Branches

 ### Go to repo on GitHub
 In my personal account on GitHub, go to repo to be cloned.